On Regularizability and its Application to Online Control of Unstable LTI Systems: Regularizable Systems

-this is certainly satisfied when $S = \mathcal{R}(B)^\perp$.
-In particular, \Cref{prop:LMI-robustness} implies that regularlizability is a monotonic system theoretic property with respect to the input, in the sense that enlarging $\mathcal{R}(B)$ would not destroy its regularizability.
-In fact, enlarging $\mathcal{R}(B)$ for a system would make the system more regularizable (as $\widetilde{A}$ will have smaller modulus eigenvalues).
+which is certainly satisfied when $S = \mathcal{R}(B)^\perp$.
+Thus, a direct consequence of \Cref{prop:LMI-robustness}--together with the characterization in \Cref{prop:LMI-charac}.(vii)--is as follows: if there exists an input matrix $B$ such that $(A_i,B)$ is regularizable for each $i=1,\dots, N$, then we can conclude that $(A, B)$ is regularizable for any (unknown) matrix $A \in \mathrm{convhull}\{A_i\}_1^N$.
+This observation does not follow directly from the definition as spectral radius is not subadditive.
+Moreover, \Cref{prop:LMI-robustness} provides the flexibility of working with the linear subspace $S$ independently of $\mathcal{R}(B)$, which proves to be useful for design purposes, e.g., devising an input matrix in order to make a polytopic uncertain system regularizable. \end{remark} { Finally, \Cref{prop:LMI-robustness}--in view of \cref{eqn:LMI-monotone}--implies that regularizability is a monotonic system theoretic property with respect to the input, in the sense that enlarging $\mathcal{R}(B)$ would not destroy its regularizability.
+In fact, ``enlarging'' $\mathcal{R}(B)$ for a system would make it ``more'' regularizable (as $\rho(\widetilde{A})$ will be smaller).}